 Is this program right for you?

 The program is designed for students who have an interest in Jordan and the Middle East.
 There is no language pre-requisite, but students are required to take colloquial Arabic and Modern Standard Arabic courses.
-Topics courses are focused on the region in the areas of Arabic language, anthropology, history, economics, literature, religion, archaeology, environment, political science, and the media.
-This program is very suitable for a student who would like to do volunteer work or an internship (only available to year long students).
+Topics courses are focused on the region in the areas of anthropology, history, economics, literature, religion, archaeology, environment, political science, and the media.
+Students take 15 credits a semester.

 The CIEE Language and Culture program offers students a series of specially designed area studies courses in such fields as archaeology, economics, history, international relations, literature, politics, and religion.
 Area studies courses provide an overview of issues relevant to Jordan and the broader Middle East region.
 Area studies courses are held in the afternoon.
 Area studies classes are relatively small, and lectures tend to be the method of teaching, however instructors welcome questions and discussion.

 Courses and course descriptions can be found here.

-Internships are not required, but are possible for academic credit in the Spring semester only for year long students.
-Qualified students in the Spring semester are placed in pre-screened internships with a non-governmental organization involved in community development, public opinion, social welfare, women's rights and political participation, environmental protection, or women's studies.
+Internships are not required, but are possible for academic credit in the spring semester only for academic year students.
+Qualified students in the spring semester are placed in pre-screened internships with a non-governmental organization involved in community development, public opinion, social welfare, women's rights and political participation, environmental protection, or women's studies.
 Students record their experiences in a journal, which is evaluated monthly during the internship, and complete a final research paper that uses their experience at the organization to make inferences about issues in the region.
 In addition, students meet for weekly seminars and complete an assigned reading list.
-Approval for participation in the Internship course must be obtained from the Resident Director and the student's home institution during the application process.
+Approval for participation in the Internship Course must be obtained from the Resident Director and the student's home institution during the application process.

 AU Abroad provides students the opportunity to apply for the AU Abroad Mobility grant, in which students can earn up to $2500 per semester towards their tuition and program fees.
 CIEE also provides students the ability to apply for several different scholarships for their programs.
 It is the responsibility of the student to find out how to apply for these opportunities.

-The academic program is supplemented with excursions to Jordan's archeological, historical, and natural wonders.
-The program includes a two-day trip to Petra and Wadi Rum, a one-day trip to one of Jordan’s famous archaeological sites.
+The academic program is supplemented with excursions to Jordan’s archaeological, historical, and natural wonders.
+Each semester students will have an overnight trip to Petra and Wadi Rum and a day trip to one of Jordan’s famous archaeological sites.
 Students will also have the opportunity to attend a community service trip to one of Jordan’s rural areas.
-Trips vary between the fall and spring semesters in deference to the weather.
-Resident staff keep students up-to-date on local cultural events, including films, concerts, and conferences.
+Trips vary between the fall and spring semesters depending upon the weather.
+Resident staff will keep students up-to date on local cultural events, including films, concerts, and conferences.

-There are a range of volunteer options available to students, many involving helping others with their English language skills.
-Previously, students have volunteered with NGOs, a women's rights organization, educational institutions, and organizations in the for-profit sector.
+A range of volunteer options are available to study abroad students, many involving helping others with their English language skills.
+Previously, students have volunteered with local and international NGOs, and organizations in the for-profit sector.
 CIEE dedicates several weekends each semester to the cleaning, painting, and general maintenance of a school in an underdeveloped community in Jordan.
 Program participants are encouraged to volunteer their time on these weekends to help improve the learning environment at an adopted school while also learning more about the host community.
-Volunteer service does not receive academic credit and is subject to availability and placement based on language skills.
+Volunteer service does not receive academic credit and is subject to availability.

 |Dates / Deadlines:|